Research & Development

 JAXA promotes three research and development programs and a fundamental research program that underpins them.

-Silent supersonic transport technologies
+Supersonic transport design technologies

 Topics More

-Concept image of small supersonic passenger aircraft
+Concept of small supersonic civil transport

 MORE